Deception Pass Challenge

 Regarding the 2021 Race:

-We didn’t have dozens of kayaks as reported by news sources.
-USCG and Skagit Bay Search and Rescue boats were already on scene as part of the race plus 8 highly skilled safety paddlers.
+We didn’t have ‘dozens of kayaks’ as reported by news sources.
+USCG and Skagit Bay Search and Rescue boats were already on scene as part of the race plus 8 highly skilled safety paddlers in strategic locations along the course.
 The only minor injury was a rower during her rescue by a safety boat.
 All racers were back on shore within 20 minutes after cancelation.
 It was sunny and calm 1.5 hours after the cancellation.

 Donate to SBSAR – they’re a volunteer org who support local paddling races.